 Judge Land awarded $474,972.20 for medical bills; $9,523 for funeral and burial expenses; and $500,000 for pain and suffering.
 The total award was $3.459 million.

-In 2002, hundreds of Floridians received unsolicited samples of Prozac in the mail from Eli Lilly and Walgreens.
+In 2002, Eli Lilly came under fire for questionable marketing practices after hundreds of Floridians received unsolicited samples of Prozac in the mail from Eli Lilly and Walgreens.
 Packages included a one-month supply of Prozac.

-Parsons, Grinsted and others filed a class action suit against Eli Lilly for violation of privacy.
-This case was eventually dismissed.
+Parsons, Grinsted and others filed a class action suit against Eli Lilly for violation of privacy, but the case was eventually dismissed.

-Historically, judges dismissed most of the cases against Eli Lilly.
-After Prozac lost patent in the 2001, suicide and violent behavior lawsuits dwindled in number.
+Historically, judges have dismissed most of the cases against Eli Lilly.
+After Prozac lost its patent in 2001, suicide and violent behavior lawsuits dwindled in number.
 Aside from a few settlements in the 1990s for suicide claims, Lilly has had no major backlash from Prozac litigation.

 Please seek the advice of a medical professional before making health care decisions.